ngageoint/hootenanny/test-files/ui/README.md

     node app.js
     ```

-4. Then you should be able to run individual cucumber tests to gauge coverage on the files it's hitting as described above,
+4. Then you should be able to run individual cucumber tests as described above,
-and then hit the istanbul middleware url to get the live coverage stats:
+and to gauge coverage on the source files the tests are hitting, open the istanbul middleware url to get the live coverage stats:

     http://localhost:8880/coverage